 Building an in-house IoT observability system

-The #1 Thing to Consider Before Building an In-House IoT Observability System
+The #1 Thing to Consider When Building an In-House IoT Observability System

 Engineers love to build things and solve problems—so it’s no surprise that many embedded teams decide to build their own in-house IoT observability system.
-Here’s what to consider before you decide to build vs buy.
+Here are four critical factors to consider when you decide to build vs buy.

 As Memfault’s VP of Engineering, I love talking with embedded teams about the in-house IoT observability systems their teams have cooked up.
 Are they doing over-the-air (OTA) updates out of an S3 bucket?
 Uploading crashes to Bugsnag?
 Sending metrics to Datadog?
 How are they comparing the health of the new product line against the last one?